 Do I need to be present during the installation?

-On the first day of your installation we will require someone (preferably the person who has placed the order) to let our installers into your home.
-As all our fitters are fully employed you are more than welcome to leave them to carry on with your installation whilst you go to work.
-Our installation manager may visit your home to meet the installers and quality check the works.
+On the first day of your installation we will require someone (preferably the person who has placed the order) to let the installers into your home.
+You are more than welcome to leave them to carry on with your installation whilst you go out, but we would ask you to try and be present on completion of the works so that the installers can demonstrate your new products.
+A representative from Caddy Windows may visit your home during the installation to check on the progress of the job.

 How do I prepare for the installation?